saltstack/salt/doc/topics/tutorials/starting_states.rst

 By default Salt represents the SLS data in what is one of the simplest serialization formats available - YAML.

-A typical, small SLS file will often look like this in YAML:
+A typical SLS file will often look like this in YAML:

 .. code-block:: yaml
    :linenos: